sahil5206/AWS-VPC-Project/README.md

 7. Copy the Key-Pair's .pem file to the Bastion Host Instance manually.
    <pre><code>vim your-key.pem</code></pre>

-8. Now your PC is connected with the Bastion Host Instance
+8. Now your PC is connected with the Bastion Host Instance, the next step is to access the private subnet instances through the Bastion Host.